Getting Started with LLxprt Code

 llxprt --sandbox-profile-load safe "review this pull request"

 Sandboxing isolates tool execution from your host using Docker or Podman containers.
-Credentials stay on the host through the credential proxy, and host access is limited to explicit mounts used by sandbox runtime.
+Credentials stay on the host through the credential proxy, and host access is limited to explicit mounts used by the sandbox runtime.

 For a full walkthrough, see the Sandbox Tutorial.